How to use Pipefy's API

 • Check on the token whenever it is needed to authenticate it on Pipefy

-Each Pipefy's plan has a different limit of APIs calls per month:
+Each Pipefy plan has a different limit of API calls per month:

-• Starter plan: until 20 API calls per month
+• Starter plan: up to 20 API calls per month

-• Business plan: until 500 API calls per month
+• Business plan: up to 500 API calls per month

-An API call is a request sent to the server so that it returns with information.
-For example: search for cards with a certain title in a certain pipe.
+An API call is a request sent to the server requesting a response containing certain information.
+For example: search for cards with a specific title within a specific pipe.

 • The number of subsequent queries allowed per unit of time is 500 requests every 30 seconds.
 If the limit is exceeded, the user will not be able to request the API for 5 minutes.

-• The number of webhooks configurations is based on the process's size and depends on the organization's subscription.
-We recommend not having more than 30 webhooks for each pipe, but this can vary.
+• The number of webhook configurations is based on the process's size and depends on the organization's subscription.
+We recommend not including more than 30 webhooks in any pipe, but this can vary.

 • Inputs and outputs are primarily based on the size of your process, using predefined queries and mutations.
-Overall, each request only returns 50 records, requiring the use of paging.
+In general, each request returns only 50 records, requiring the use of paging.

-• The size limit for the attached files is 512MB for each file.
+• The size limit for attached files is 512MB for each file.

 • For security reasons, the generated file links are only available for 15 minutes.